vmware-archive/cbapi/README.md

 ### Versioned

 The following APIs are versioned.
-Backwards compatability will be maintained for at most two major version revisions.
+Backwards compatability will be maintained for at least two major version revisions.

 ``` None yet.
 Final APIs expected early Q413. ```